-- If guar remains in the field a long time waiting for a killing frost, plant death, and subsequent dry-down, some seed may turn black, especially if wet conditions prevail and harvest is delayed. - This reduces grade and potentially reduces gum quality - Use of a labeled harvest aid (desiccant, defoliant, herbicide) can allow earlier harvest and potentially higher quality guar gum product - Paraquat (Gramoxone) - Glyphosate (Roundup, others) - Sodium chlorate
+- If guar remains in the field a long time waiting for a killing frost, plant death, and subsequent dry-down, some seed may turn black, especially if wet conditions prevail and harvest is delayed. - This reduces grade and potentially reduces gum quality - Use of a labeled harvest aid (desiccant, defoliant, herbicide) can allow earlier harvest and potentially higher quality guar gum product - Paraquat (Gramoxone) - Sodium chlorate - Glyphosate (Roundup, others) - Forthcoming Texas A&M AgriLife reports will note that Gramoxone & sodium chlorate are best.